Multi-Year Accessibility Plan for D2L 2022 – 2027

 D2L takes all necessary steps to make all new websites and content on those sites conform with WCAG 2.1, Level AAA, such as:

-- Test all web properties and content using accepted industry tools to ensure they meet WCAG 2.1, Level AAA standards
+- Test all web properties and content using accepted industry tools to ensure they meet WCAG 2.1, Level AA, and, where possible, Level AAA standards.

 D2L takes the following steps to ensure existing feedback processes are accessible to people with disabilities upon request:

-- Ensure all channels for accessibility feedback meet WCAG 2.1, Level AAA and AODA requirements
+- Ensure all channels for accessibility feedback meet WCAG 2.1 Level AA, and, where possible, Level AAA standards and AODA requirements.

 D2L takes the following steps to make sure all publicly available information is made accessible upon request: